-What to do if your Oculus Quest 2's Facebook account gets banned
+What to do if your Quest 2's Facebook account gets banned

-The Oculus Quest 2 is the first VR headset from Facebook that requires a Facebook account in order to play.
-That's great for finding friends easily so you can socialize and play games in VR together, but it's also a big problem if your Facebook account has been disabled or banned for some reason.
-If your account has been disabled, you won't be able to play on your Oculus Quest 2, so it's vitally important to regain access to your account if you want to get back into gaming again.
+The Meta Quest 2 was the first VR headset from Meta that required a Facebook account to play when it launched in October 2020.
+A Facebook account makes it easy to find friends so you can socialize and play games in VR together, but it's also a big problem if your Facebook account is banned or disabled for some reason.

+If your account has been disabled, you won't be able to play on your Quest 2, so it's vitally important to regain access to your account if you want to get back into gaming again.
 If you're in this conundrum, don't freak out.
 Facebook has the resources at the ready to solve your problem.

+Thankfully, you'll be able to use a Meta Quest 2 without a Facebook account in the near future, but, until then, you can follow this guide to help you get your Facebook account on the right track and regain access to your Quest 2.

 First, Check your Facebook app

-Your Facebook app will help you resolve any specific issues that might need attention.
-For instance, if you need to resolve a payment issue that may have flagged your account, you may be able to manually resolve the issue from your phone.
-When logging in, if your account has been flagged for any reason, your Facebook account will show you the actions you can take in order to resolve it.
+The Facebook app will help you resolve any specific issues that might need attention.
+For instance, if you need to fix a payment issue that may have flagged your account, you may be able to manually resolve the issue from your phone.
+When logging in, if your account has been flagged for any reason, the Facebook account will show you the actions you can take to resolve it.

 If you're just having trouble logging into your Facebook account, the Facebook Help Center covers many common fixes.